Marion County, Kansas: Rock Island Railroad

-In 1887, the Chicago, Kansas and Nebraska Railway built a branch line north-south from Herington to Caldwell.
-This branch line connected Herington, Lost Springs, Lincolnville, Antelope, Marion, Aulne, Peabody, Elbing, Whitewater, Furley, Kechi, Wichita, Peck, Corbin, Wellington, Caldwell.
+In 1887, the Chicago, Kansas and Nebraska Railway built a branch line north–south from Herington to Caldwell.
+This branch line connected Herington, Lost Springs, Lincolnville, Antelope, Marion, Aulne, Peabody, Elbing, Whitewater, Furley, Kechi, Wichita, Peck, Corbin, Wellington and Caldwell.
 By 1893, this branch line was incrementally built to Fort Worth, Texas.
 This line is called the "OKT".

 The "Rock Island" has switches in Peabody and Lost Springs to allow connections to the crossing "Santa Fe" railroad in each city.

 The Chicago, Kansas and Nebraska Railway was foreclosed in 1891 and was taken over by Chicago, Rock Island and Pacific Railway, which shut down in 1980 and reorganized as Oklahoma, Kansas and Texas Railroad, merged in 1988 with Missouri Pacific Railroad, and finally merged in 1997 with Union Pacific Railroad.
 Most locals still refer to this railroad as the "Rock Island".

 Chingawasa Springs Railroad

-In 1889, the Marion Belt and Chingawasa Springs Railroad built a 4.5 mile railroad from Marion north-east to Chingawasa Springs.
-A hotel was built near the site of the spa at Chingawasa Springs, and a depot and eatery as well.
+In 1889, the Marion Belt and Chingawasa Springs Railroad built a 4.5 mile railroad from Marion northeast to Chingawasa Springs.
+A hotel was built near the site of the spa at Chingawasa Springs, along with a depot and eatery.
 Both Santa Fe and Rock Island offered round trip fares from Chicago and western cities to Chingawasa Springs.
 An economic panic in 1893 closed down the health spa and hotel, and quarry business along the tracks never developed sufficiently.
 In 1893, the railroad ceased operations, and tracks were removed in 1910.

 20th century

-The National Old Trails Road, also known as the Ocean-to-Ocean Highway, was established in 1912, and was routed through Lehigh, Hillsboro, Marion, Lost Springs.
+The National Old Trails Road, also known as the Ocean-to-Ocean Highway, was established in 1912, and was routed through Lehigh, Hillsboro, Marion, and Lost Springs.

 Peabody, and nearby Watchorn, experienced an oil boom from 1918 to 1920.
 The influence of the petroleum industry remained strong in Peabody, and resulted in the greatest change upon the community in the shortest time.
 More than 100 residences were constructed in October and November 1919.
 From 1918 to 1919, the population increased by 75% or more, but later decreased as oil booms in other Kansas areas needed the workers.

 From 1935 to 1937, the Marion County Lake was constructed southeast of Marion.
 From 1964 to 1968, the Marion Reservoir was constructed northwest of Marion.

 21st century

 In 2010, the Keystone-Cushing Pipeline (Phase II) was constructed north to south through Marion County with much controversy over road damage, tax exemption, and environmental concerns (if a leak ever occurs).

+In 2022, construction of the 201 megawatt Sunflower Wind farm was started in Marion County.
+Warning light and spin testing started in June 2023.
+This wind farm is located between Peabody, Aulne, and Florence, and operated by Ørsted headquartered in Fredericia, Denmark.